 As a producer and media investor with Archer Gray, Amy has achieved considerable commercial and creative success.
-Her most notable productions and projects include the 2018 film Can You Ever Forgive Me?; 2017 Oscar and Golden Globe-nominated 20th Century Women; 2015 Independent Spirit Award-winning The Diary of A Teenage Girl; Mr. Holmes, First Lady Michelle Obama’s favorite film of 2013; The Inevitable Defeat of Mister and Pete; and the 8-time Tony award winning Broadway musical Once.
+Her most notable productions and projects include the 2018 Oscar and Golden Globe-nominated Can You Ever Forgive Me?; 2017 Oscar and Golden Globe-nominated 20th Century Women; 2015 Independent Spirit Award-winning The Diary of A Teenage Girl; 2014 critically acclaimed film Mr. Holmes; 2013 Sundance favorite The Inevitable Defeat of Mister and Pete; and the eight-time Tony award-winning Broadway musical Once.

 She is currently a board member of Flo Technologies, Matic, Arthena and Inked Brands and serves on the Fast Company Impact Council.
 In 2010 Amy co-founded Bubble Foundation, a 501(c)(3) organization that partners with New York City schools to promote healthy living through wellness education.
 Bubble merged with Edible Schoolyard in 2018, where Amy serves as a board member.
 Amy has also served as International Board Chair of Make-A-Wish® and is a member of the Dickinson College Board of Trustees.